 • Cognitive processing

-What We DO NOT Accept
+What we DO NOT Accept

 To ensure the integrity and reliability of evaluations, we do not accept the following: